History of law enforcement in the United Kingdom: Boroughs and counties

 In the early 1800s, Newcastle had a police force that was accountable to the mayor and council.
 Liverpool, at the time a city of around 250,000 people, had only watchmen and parish constables for policing; with a small police force for the dock area.

 The establishment of more formal policing in cities started to gain more support among the public as cities grew and society became more prosperous and better organised; through better understanding of legal rights, higher standards of education, and better informed through the press.

-In 1835 the Municipal Corporations Act was passed by Parliament which required 178 Royal Boroughs to set up paid police forces.
-In 1839 the Rural Constabulary Act allowed county areas to establish police forces if they chose to at a local level: Wiltshire was the first county to do this.
+The Municipal Corporations Act 1835 required 178 boroughs to set up paid police forces.
+The County Police Act 1839 allowed county areas to establish police forces if they chose to at a local level: Wiltshire was the first county to do this.
 A further eight county police forces were formed in 1839, twelve in 1840, four in 1841 and another four by 1851.

 By 1851 there were around 13,000 policemen in England and Wales, although existing law still did not require local authorities to establish local police forces.

-In England the Retford Borough Police are possibly the shortest existing police force, having been formed on 1 January 1836 and then amalgamating with the Nottinghamshire Police on the first day it was allowed to under the County Police Act 1839 only its 5th anniversary - 1 January 1841.
+In England the Retford Borough Police are possibly the shortest existing police force, having been formed on 1 January 1836 and then amalgamating with the Nottinghamshire Police on the first day it was allowed to under the County Police Act 1839; its fifth anniversary - 1 January 1841.

 National policing

 The UK's first national police force was the Irish Constabulary, established in 1837.
 It received the appellation Royal Irish Constabulary in 1867 after its success in suppressing the Fenian Rising.

-In 1847 two pieces of national legislation were enacted - the Town Police Clauses Act 1847 and the Harbours, Docks, and Piers Clauses Act 1847.
-Parliament continued to discuss the idea of national policing and, by the early 1850s, the Government was thinking about implementing policing across the nation.
+In 1847 two pieces of legislation were enacted – the Town Police Clauses Act 1847 (England and Wales only) and the Harbours, Docks, and Piers Clauses Act 1847.
+Parliament continued to discuss the idea of national policing and, by the early 1850s, the government was thinking about implementing policing across the nation.

-After the County and Borough Police Act in 1856, policing became a requirement throughout England and Wales paid for by central government Treasury department funds distributed to local government.
-In addition, the Act formed a "central inspectorate of constabulary" that would assess the effectiveness of each constabulary and report regularly to the Home Secretary.
-Parliament passed a similar Act for Scotland in 1857.
+After the County and Borough Police Act 1856, policing became a requirement throughout England and Wales paid for by central government Treasury department funds distributed to local government.
+In addition, the act formed a "central inspectorate of constabulary" that would assess the effectiveness of each constabulary and report regularly to the Home Secretary.
+Parliament passed a similar act for Scotland, the Police (Scotland) Act 1857 (20 & 21 Vict. c.
+72).

 By 1900, England, Wales and Scotland had 46,800 policemen and 243 constabularies.

 The Police Act 1946 led to the merger of a number of smaller town forces and surrounding county forces, leaving 117 constabularies.
 Further mergers took place following the Police Act 1964 which cut the number of police forces in England and Wales to 47, and Scotland to 20.